 16-20, Requires several character levels and focus on that particular skill.

-21-35, Epic feats only possible by true adventurers.
+21-35, Epic feats, only possible by true adventurers.

 36+, Late game, difficult skill checks.
-Some skills are capable of more than simple skill checks.
+(Nigh Impossible) Some skills are capable of more than simple skill checks.
 These special actions/mechanics will be listed in the description of the skill.

 Commerce (wisdom): the commerce skill describes knowledge and skill in all things financial.
 This includes appraising items to sell them or to determine whether a given price is fair.
 Commerce is primarily a wisdom skill, but in certain cases such as convincing an NPC that a given deal is in their best interest, it may be appropriate to use charisma.